awsdocs/amazon-sns-developer-guide/doc_source/sns-large-payload-raw-message-delivery.md

 # Amazon SNS raw message delivery<a name="sns-large-payload-raw-message-delivery"></a>

-To avoid having Amazon SQS and HTTP/S endpoints process the JSON formatting of messages, Amazon SNS allows raw message delivery:
+To avoid having [Amazon Kinesis Data Firehose](sns-firehose-as-subscriber.md), [Amazon SQS](sns-sqs-as-subscriber.md), and [HTTP/S](sns-http-https-endpoint-as-subscriber.md) endpoints process the JSON formatting of messages, Amazon SNS allows raw message delivery:
++ When you enable raw message delivery for an Amazon Kinesis Data Firehose endpoint, Amazon SNS adds JSON metadata to the payload\.
 + When you enable raw message delivery for an Amazon SQS endpoint, any Amazon SNS metadata is stripped from the published message and the message is sent as is\.
 + When you enable raw message delivery for HTTP/S endpoints, the HTTP header `x-amz-sns-rawdelivery` with its value set to `true` is added to the message, indicating that the message has been published without JSON formatting\.